 I loved seeing the Boys Dormitory, especially one Mr Ron Weasley’s bed.
 The Harry Potter books also got me through puberty and adolescence and I had the biggest crush on Ron Weasley for most of my childhood and early pubescence.
 As a hormonally driven young teenager, I had imagined (fantasised?) about this bed for quite a while, so it was about three different kinds of hilarious to finally see it in real life and not just in my imagination.

 Ultimately though, getting to taste Butterbeer was pretty high on the list of highlights.
-It tasted not like anything I expected.
+It did not taste anything like I expected.
 It was really sweet and kind of like creaming soda, it was unusual, but awesome.
 Kind of like the Harry Potter books.

 Finally, I was not going to leave London without seeing Platform 9¾.
 My excitement levels were really quite high that day, as is evident in the following photograph.